Skip to main content

 Right on target

 The key differentiator of risk-targeted investment solutions is that they have an explicit risk target as part of their investment objective.
 For example, an ongoing commitment to try and maximise return for a given level of risk.
 This means advisers can be more confident that the investment will remain aligned to an investor’s risk level, regardless of market conditions.
-It also means that an adviser, their client, and the portfolio manager are all aligned from a risk perspective, with the added assurance that the investment solution won’t drift away from its risk profile – something that risk-rated solutions cannot provide.
+It also means that an adviser, their client, and the portfolio manager are aligned from a risk perspective, with the added assurance that the solution will not drift away from its risk profile – something that risk-rated solutions cannot provide.

 Hitting the target